Cranberry Orange Cookies made with whole grain flour, cashew butter, and dairy-free using Almond Breeze Vanilla Almondmilk.

 - Cookies will stay fresh up to one week at room temperature stored in container with lid.

-flour: You may use 1:1 gluten-free all-purpose baking flour, but you may only need 1 1/2 cups.
+flour: You may use 1:1 gluten-free all-purpose baking flour (like the light blue bag from Bob’s Red Mill), but you may only need 1 1/2 cups.
 These cookies were not tested with a grain free flour.

 butter vs. coconut oil: If using coconut oil, make sure it is softened and *not* liquid or solid.
 Use a room temperature egg to ensure even mixing.
 Using coconut oil may give the cookie dough a more oily feel but the cookies should bake fine.

 egg: I did not test these with a vegan egg substitute.
 Recipe adapted from my Espresso Almond Butter Oatmeal Cookies